ZacharyCWilliams/Github-Battle-Game/README.md

 3. Learned how to map, reduce, etc. over arrays into html

-4. My ability to architect code really improved (I wrote smaller functions that each focused on ONE thing)
+4. My ability to architect code really improved (I wrote small reusable functions that each focused on ONE thing)

 ## To Use